SAY10s/TheBindingOfIsaac-Genesis/README.md

 Now the game is running on port `http://localhost:2000`.

+## Acknowledgements
+I would like to extend my heartfelt thanks to [Baxoner](https://github.com/Baxoner) for his invaluable assistance with `Nginx` and `Linux`.
+His expertise and support have been instrumental in the development and smooth operation of this project.
+Thank you, Baxoner, for your generous help and guidance!

+## Contributions and Issues
-### Feel free to open an `issue` if you have any questions or run into any problems.
+Feel free to open an `issue` if you have any questions or run into any problems.
 Also feel free to modify the code and open a `pull request`!
 Happy coding!